Montenegro disciplinary case over racism in England game | WHIZ News

 UEFA announced the disciplinary case against Montenegro’s soccer association on Tuesday and said the case would be heard on May 16 by its disciplinary body.
 Montenegro was also charged over crowd disturbances, the setting off of fireworks, objects being thrown, and stairways being blocked.

+In a separate investigation of alleged abuse aimed at Hudson-Odoi, UEFA said it appointed an inspector to assess a complaint by Chelsea following a Europa League game two weeks ago.
+Chelsea believes the 18-year-old winger was targeted with racist insults by Dynamo Kiev fans during the English side’s 5-0 win in Ukraine.

-Evidence from the Fare network will feed into the case which could lead to a partial or full stadium closure for the team’s next Euro 2020 qualifier in June against Kosovo.
+In the Montenegro case, the Fare network which monitors discrimination at games will provide evidence which could lead to a partial or full stadium closure for the team’s next Euro 2020 qualifier in June against Kosovo.

 “We had an observer present who picked up evidence of racial abuse,” Fare said in a statement on Tuesday.
 “Our monitoring team have been compiling the evidence we have before presenting it to UEFA.